 I wanted Alazne to become acquainted with Hondarribia, even though I wasn’t from here nor did I choose to settle in this city: it just happened that the man whose body I stole lived in its outskirts.
 Also, I loved taking walks with Alazne as she held on to my hand or to my arm and she kept talking without a care in the world.
-Leaving our home meant distancing ourselves temporarily from the only other person in this world who knows I’m actually a woman ghost wearing a very elaborate disguise.
+Leaving our home meant distancing ourselves temporarily from the only other person in this world who knows I’m a woman ghost wearing a very elaborate disguise.
 I feel that for Kateryna, isolated in the afterline and unwilling to seek out other ghosts because she’s afraid of them, my horrifying secrets have become an inside joke, instead of damning information that would destroy my relationship with Alazne.

 As my girlfriend and I walked through the residential neighborhoods and approached the center of the city, I kept feeling like I needed to look over my shoulder.
 Why, though?
 That blond, Eastern European dude’s angry face flashed in my mind, and for the next couple of minutes I pretended that I wasn’t annoyed.
 Alazne and I could enjoy such a relaxed time in this city, but now I have to wonder where that crazy bastard might be.
 He promised that he was going to harass me again, too.
 Quite a few times as I was working out and my muscles were burning up, I imagined myself grabbing that Oleksiy’s head with my hands and bursting it like a balloon.

-My girl and I sat on the dwarf wall of the Butrón promenade so we could eat lemon ice cream cones while looking at the calm waters of the Bidasoa river.
+My girl and I sat on the low wall of the Butrón promenade so we could eat lemon ice cream cones while looking at the calm waters of the Bidasoa river.
 A cool breeze blows against us, bringing sea smells.
 Apart from the few fishing boats that bob in the water, on the opposite bank of the river we can see France, particularly the city of Hendaya, although from here the view only offers a few white houses with orange roofs on the left, and on the right a line of palm trees behind which stands tall a branchless forest of white masts from all the boats that rest on that port.
 A few seagulls keep squawking like the annoying maniacs that they are, above the background noise from not only the nearby traffic but also the dozens of people, couples of all ages with or without kids, who are also enjoying this promenade.

 “I will think of something bigger to do instead of just taking walks, don’t worry,” I say unprompted.